 The new feature is currently being tested in Ireland and Spain, with a view to rolling out later this year.

-Let’s all remember to be kind with this new functionality; people don’t sign up to Facebook and accept friends to receive negative responses, many just want to share happy moments in their lives with those they care about.
+Let’s all remember to be kind with this new functionality.
+People don’t sign up to Facebook to receive negative responses.
+Many just want to share happy moments with those they care about.
 If you don’t like certain posts there’s ways and means of bypassing or removing these from your newsfeed.